-Throughout the shadow period, IHPA analysed three scope options (readmissions that occur within the same hospital, LHN and jurisdiction), and investigated the funding impacts of each option.
-Following this analysis and consultation with jurisdictional stakeholders, IHPA has developed the risk model with the intention of it applying the funding adjustment to readmissions that have occurred within the same jurisdiction, using the available Medicare PIN until a nationally consistent Individual Healthcare Identifier (IHI) is available.
-Identifying readmissions occurring within a jurisdictional level will allow for the best coverage of readmission episodes and a more robust validation of available data.
+Following analysis and consultation with jurisdictional stakeholders, IHACPA developed the risk model with the intention of it applying the funding adjustment to readmissions that have occurred within the same jurisdiction, using the available Medicare PIN until a nationally consistent Individual Healthcare Identifier (IHI) is available.
+Identifying readmissions occurring at a jurisdictional level will allow for the best coverage of readmission episodes and a more robust validation of available data.